Does your dog know how to sit on cue? Teaching the "sit" command to your dog is usually quite simple, as dogs tend to sit naturally.

-When your dog is in the proper sitting position, its hocks and bottom are firmly planted on the ground.
-Some dogs will cheat and "hover" above the ground a little, so be sure not to reward until that rear end is on the ground!
+When your dog is in the correct sitting position, its hocks and bottom are firmly planted on the ground.
+Some dogs will cheat and "hover" above the ground a little, so be sure not to reward until its rear end is on the ground.

-Ideally, your dog will remain sitting until you release it (some trainers use the word "okay" as a release cue).
-With practice, you can get your dog to perfect its sit.
-It's actually quite easy to teach.
+Ideally, your dog will remain sitting until you release it (some trainers use the word "OK" as a release cue), but sometimes this behavior doesn't come until the dog has learned "stay."

-What You Need: A big handful of your dog’s favorite treats
+- What you'll need: A big handful of your dog’s favorite treats

-Time Required: Time required: 5-10 minutes 2-3 times per day
+- Time required: 5 to 10 minutes 2 to 3 times per day

 How to Train Your Dog to Sit

-Plan to set aside 5-10 minutes a few times a week to work on training sit.
-Before you begin, make sure you have delicious training treats to offer your dog.
+Plan to set aside 5 to 10 minutes a few times a week to work on this training.
+Before you begin, make sure you have training treats to offer your dog.
 These treats should be soft, small, and highly appealing to your dog.
 If you use clicker training with your dog, be sure to have your clicker in hand.

 - Get your dog’s attention and show your dog that you have a treat in your hand.